 In Alabama – boaters are subject to the same rules as drivers of other vehicles.
 If you’re caught operating a motor vehicle with a BAC (blood alcohol content) level higher than 0.08% – you will be charged with DUI.
 Even a first offense can yield significant DUI penalties – including jail time and up to $2,100 in fines.
 Second offenses prompt mandatory license revocation, increased financial penalties, and required community service.
 Additionally, if there is a child under the age of 14 on your vessel at the time of incident – you could be subjected to further penalties.

 Recreational boating is generally associated with a more relaxed atmosphere.
 Despite this cultural standard – authorities say boaters should remember that sun and wind exposure can increase the speed of intoxication – resulting in DUI.
 Water safety is always paramount during summer months and part of responsible boating is the decision to remain sober.

 To learn more about DUI – visit our DUI FAQ page

 Have you been accused of boating related DUI?
 Schedule a free consultation with a DUI lawyer from our team.
-We have decades of experience defending DUI cases (alcohol and drug related) in Huntsville, Athens, Madison, Decatur, and surrounding North Alabama communities.
+We have decades of experience defending DUI cases (alcohol and drug related) in Huntsville, Athens, Madison, Decatur, Birmingham, and surrounding North Alabama communities.
 Meet with a lawyer today, for free – by calling (256) 539-4464 or completing a case evaluation form online.

 Source: Same rules: Authorities warn boaters of drinking, boating Sarah Cook, May.
 25, 2013